elephantscale/es-training-new/deep-learning/generic/DL-CNNs.md

 ---

-## Convolutional Layer : Local Receptive Field
+## Convolutional Layer: Local Receptive Field

 - Here each neuron connects to neurons in its input / perceptive field